National Biosecurity Capability Network

 We'll have lots of announcements in the media.
 We also put signage up.
 Depending on the area we may visit people individually or we may do leaflet drops.
 The Biosecurity Act says that if you do not comply with the instructions, you are liable to prosecution for non-compliance.

-In the case of a fruit fly response, depending on the outcome of our surveillance work, we have different levels of response.
+In the case of a fruit fly response, depending on the outcome of our surveillance work, we have different levels of responses.
 What we call a level one response – our primary function is to identify if we have a breeding population of fruit flies in New Zealand.
 Mainly, we go out setting up traps to try and capture insects and identify if we have more fruit flies.

-In the event we find that we have a breeding population (which could be indicated by male or female fruit flies or eggs or larvae) then we have to escalate our response.
+In the event we find that we have a breeding population (which could be indicated by male and female fruit flies or eggs or larvae) then we have to escalate our response.
 And that's when we start moving into the areas of trying to kill off the fly population.
-That effectively means that we start to use different control measures around eradication, and those things include applying insecticides to kill off the flies and the larvae.
+That effectively means we start to use different control measures around eradication, and those things include applying insecticides to kill off the flies and the larvae.

 If we were using something that you might consider hazardous, we always follow the health and safety legislation and the appropriate codes of practice to make sure that people don't come to harm.

 Whenever we have a response there's always going to be an impact on the community.
 With the fruit fly response, there are always going to be controls on the movement of fruit and vegetables out of the area where we found the fruit flies.
-It does provide restrictions on people that sell fruit and vegetables, and it also means that people who grow fruit and vegetables in their gardens and normally share them with their family in their friends, they wouldn't be able to do that.
+It does provide restrictions on people that sell fruit and vegetables, and it also means that people who grow fruit and vegetables in their gardens and normally share them with their family and their friends, they wouldn't be able to do that.

 The measures that we put in place can be quite restricting on the community, but they're not taken lightly, and we always appreciate the community's support in controlling what is effectively a very damaging organism to New Zealand.

-Regardless of what people do in the response, whether they're participating actively in the management, or even just supporting us through complying with the movement controls and the regulations and the rules we put in place – it's very, very important, and the Ministry for Primary Industries, and everybody involved, always appreciates the efforts people put into the response.
+Regardless of what people do in the response, whether they're participating actively in the management, or even just supporting us through complying with the movement controls and the regulations and the rules that we put in place – it's very, very important, and the Ministry for Primary Industries, and everybody involved, always appreciates the efforts people put into the response.
 We quite often hear that in biosecurity in New Zealand there are 4 million people involved.

 [Video title appears again – Biosecurity Response Initial Information.]